 Crystal methodology absorbs the principles mentioned above: frequent delivery and continuous improvement, customer’s involvement and testing.
 There’re seven subset methods: Crystal Clear, Crystal Yellow, Crystal, Crystal Orange, Crystal Orange Web, Crystal Red, Crystal Maroon, Crystal Diamond and Crystal Sapphire.
 They’re used depending on the team size, system criticality, and project priorities.

 Since that methodology is not that wide-spread, we won’t overwhelm you with too much information on this methodology.

-DSDM framework uses the famous Pareto principle - 80% of the system can be deployed in 20% of time.
+DSDM framework uses the famous Pareto principle - 80% of the system can be deployed in 20% of the time.
 It’s oriented at a rapid product delivery.
-Won’t you be surprised to learn than DSDM goes for a client and a team collaboration, frequent delivery and integrated testing?
+Won’t you be surprised to learn than DSDM goes for a client and a team collaboration, frequent delivery, and integrated testing?